sushanbaniya/todo_app/README.md

-built a todo list app from scratch to practice some flutter skills.
+built a todo list app from scratch to practice some flutter skills .